souviks22/continuum/README.md

   reads are future work.
 - Metadata can represent range splits, but there is no coordinated live data migration/split protocol across shard replicas.
+- There is no higher-level user-facing transaction API or ergonomic `with transaction()` shell yet; the coordinator/resolver logic is currently exposed at the storage and state-machine layer rather than as a polished client abstraction.
+- Lock cleanup is guarded by the transaction resolver and TTL-based safe-point policy, but cluster-wide safe-point coordination and a fully general recovery service for abandoned coordinator state remain future work.
-- Transactional storage has no user-facing transaction coordinator or automatic cleanup/resolution of abandoned locks yet.
-The state-machine result cache is also not pruned.
+- The state-machine result cache is still not pruned automatically.
-- Garbage collection accepts a supplied safe point; selecting and coordinating that safe point across active transactions is not implemented.

 ## Running the tests